Green Party of Canada candidates in the 2004 Canadian federal election: Michael G. Oddy (Halifax)

-Oddy came in fourth, with 2081 votes, to Alexa McDonough of the New Democratic Party.
+Michael Oddy came in fourth, with 2,081 votes.
+He to Alexa McDonough of the New Democratic Party.

-Oddy had previously run in the same riding in the 2000 Canadian federal election where he came sixth, with 587 votes.
+Oddy had previously run in the same riding in the 2000 Canadian federal election.
+He came sixth, with 587 votes.

 Quebec

 Louise Martineau (Brome—Missisquoi)

 Louise Martineau received 2,011 votes (4.55%), finishing fourth against Liberal incumbent Denis Paradis.

 Jean-Pierre Bonenfant (Richelieu)

 Jean-Pierre Bonenfant identified as a clerk and sales representative in 2004.
 He was a resident of Montreal and agreed to run as a parachute candidate in Richelieu when the Green Party did not nominate a local candidate.
 He had previously been a candidate of the Green Party of Quebec in a provincial election.